yliu1021/HandGestureInterface/README.md

 After downloading, simply double click the ```run``` script.
 It will automatically set up the appropriate Python environment and install the correct pip packages.
 Note that everything is done in a Python virtual environment in the same directory as the ```run``` file so you don't need to worry about package conflicts.

+(Note that you may have to right click on ```run``` and click open instead of just double clicking as MacOS may say that it's from an unidentified developer)
+(Also, be sure to allow Terminal.app or whatever terminal you're using to access the camera in System Preferences)

 If you wish to uninstall, simply delete the folder that the ```run``` script is in.
 There's no need to delete any other packages.

 ## How To Use